oroinc/documentation/user_doc/back_office/customers/contacts/index.rst

 Create a Contact
 ----------------

-.. note:: Checkout a short video on `how to create and edit contact records <https://oroinc.com/orocrm/media-library/create-edit-contact-records-orocrm#play=SmkJGGwG-r0>`_, or keep reading the step-by-step guidance.
+.. note:: Checkout a short video on |how to create and edit contact records|, or keep reading the step-by-step guidance.

 In order to create a contact: